-Headhunter specialising in Product, Design, and Digital Transformation | Executive Search | Global Network | Berlin based
+Headhunter specializing in expert search for Digital Transformation | Global Network | Berlin-based

 Leading Together

-A personal Journey
+A Personal Journey

 I recently came across an inspiring post on LinkedIn Pulse: ‚Bosses vs. Leaders: Companies need neither’ by Niels Pflaeging.
 Niels has a closer look at the "be a leader - propaganda“ and notes that being a leader is not about leadership at all: It is still about dependency, steering, and command-and-control.
 His partly provocative observations made me think about how I myself interpret and live leadership.